ethereum-optimism/optimism/specs/withdrawals.md

 **On L2:**

-1. An L2 account sends a withdrawal message (and possibly also ETH) to the `Withdrawor` predeploy contract.
+1. An L2 account sends a withdrawal message (and possibly also ETH) to the `Withdrawer` predeploy contract.
    This is a very simple contract that stores a mapping from the hash of the `WithdrawalMessage` as defined above to a boolean value. (`mapping (bytes32 => bool) withdrawalMessages`)
 2. If ETH is being withdrawn, it can eventually be burned by deploying a contract which immediately `SELFDESTRUCT`s.